-In determining what action, if any, should be taken following a review, the Licensing Authority must have regard to the principles set out in section 153 of the Act, as well as any relevant representations.
+In determining what action, if any, should be taken following a review, the Licensing Authority must

 In particular, the Licensing Authority may also initiate a review of a premises licence on the grounds that a premises licence holder has not provided facilities for gambling at the premises.
 This is to prevent people from applying for licences in a speculative manner without intending to use them.